Receiver Odell Beckham Jr. agrees to deal with Rams

 The 29-year-old Beckham has the chance to revitalize his career with the Rams after his tenure in Cleveland never got rolling and eventually came to a fairly ugly finish.

-After missing the end of last season with a knee injury, he had only 17 catches for 232 yards and zero touchdowns in six games this season.
+After missing the end of last season with a knee injury, he has only 17 catches for 232 yards and zero touchdowns in six games this year.
 His father recently shared a video master cut of Browns quarterback Baker Mayfield not getting the ball to Beckham, essentially forcing the breakup with Cleveland.

 Browns safety John Johnson, who spent the past four seasons with the Rams, was on a Zoom call with Cleveland reporters when the news of Beckham’s signing broke.
 Johnson wondered how OBJ will fit in LA.

 “They had a good thing going, like a complete offense,” Johnson said.
-“I don’t know I just feel.
-Like, from being in LA, I know for a fact the offense runs through Cooper Kupp, even in the run game, the pass game, the screen game, it kind of runs through Cooper Kupp.
+“I just feel like, from being in LA, I know for a fact the offense runs through Cooper Kupp.
+Even in the run game, the pass game, the screen game, it kind of runs through Cooper Kupp.
 So obviously, Odell’s a big name and he’s going to want that attention as well.
 It will be interesting.

 “Coach McVay, he’s one of the best doing it.
 He’ll find a way to get it done, but right off the bat, I really wouldn’t want to go there if I were him, but we’ll see how it goes and I wish him the best.”